Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 SympyFunction and MPMathFunction
 ================================

-Which Class should be used for a Mathics3 Object?
+Which class should be used for a Mathics3 Object?
 =================================================

 * To define a Mathics3 constant based on a Sympy constant, e.g. ``Infinity`` use ``SympyConstant``